 The chart below shows our indexed total stockholder return (TSR) over the past three years, with both the total reported compensation of Dr. Berrey for each year as well as Dr. Berrey's "realizable" pay, which reflects base salary and annual performance-bonus earned and values equity awards using their intrinsic value as of the end of the applicable year (whether or not vested and exercisable).
-Intrinsic value, in the case of options, is the difference between the stock price on December 31, 2017 and the exercise price of a share of our stock subject to an outstanding award.
-For RSUs and PRSUs, the intrinsic value is the stock price on December 31, 2017 multiplied by the number of shares underlying outstanding RSUs and PSUs.
+Intrinsic value, in the case of options, is the difference between the stock price at the end of the year and the exercise price of a share of our stock subject to an outstanding award.
+For RSUs and PRSUs, the intrinsic value is the stock price at the end of the year, multiplied by the number of shares underlying outstanding RSUs and PRSUs.
 Intrinsic value differs from the value reported in the Summary Compensation Table, in that intrinsic value represents the value that could be received by the award recipient, whereas the value as required to be reported in the Summary Compensation Table represents a hypothetical value of an award on the grant date, regardless of subsequent events affecting the share price.
-One-third of PRSUs granted to each of our named executive officers during 2017 were forfeited based on non-achievement of the performance conditions, and have zero intrinsic value (see "Performance-Based Restricted Stock Units" below).
 Indexed TSR is the return associated with a hypothetical \$100 investment in our stock at the beginning of the relevant period.

-As shown in the chart, for 2017, realizable pay at the end of the year was significantly less than (roughly 65% the value of) reported pay; at the same time, our TSR remained level, increasing by 1% during 2017.
-Reported pay for 2017 is less than reported pay for 2015 and for 2016 (as our share price has declined approximately 48% since the end of 2015).
-2017 realizable pay, while higher than 2015 and 2016, is still substantially lower than 2017 reported pay, due to the use of options as the primary equity vehicle, which did not have any realizable value at the end of the year as a result of the general decrease in our stock price during 2017 after the date of grant, thus aligning our executives' interests with those of our stockholders.
-Moreover, one-third of PRSUs granted to each of our executive officers during 2017 were forfeited, further decreasing 2017 realizable value as compared to 2017 reported value.
-2017 realizable pay is higher than 2016 realizable pay as a result of structuring the equity award in 2017 to consist of RSUs as well as stock options.
-Unlike stock options, RSUs will retain value directly commensurate with our stock price, and therefore still deliver potential incentive value (albeit a lower one) should the stock price fall below the price on the date of grant of the award.
+As shown in the chart, for 2018, realizable pay at the end of the year was significantly less than (roughly 32% the value of) reported pay; at the same time, our TSR decreased.
+Reported pay for 2018 is less than reported pay for 2017 and for 2016 (as our share price has declined approximately 72% since the end of 2015).
+2018 realizable pay is still substantially lower than 2018 reported pay, due to the use of options as the primary equity vehicle, which did not have any realizable value at the end of the year as a result of the general decrease in our stock price during 2018 after the date of grant, thus aligning our executives' interests with those of our stockholders.